Strikeeaglechase/Discord-Framework/readme.md

 ```
 ### The differences

 A regular command can be run by a text message.
 These commands can only be run as a slash command.
 You enable this option by setting `slashCommand` to `true` when creating a `Command`.
+They also get a slightly different `CommandEvent` object compared to a text-command.
+More on that below.

 ## CommandEvent